 I believe the whole world has this problem, but maybe not quite as pronounced as it is here in the UK where we have officially converted to metric, but still use MPH on the roads and weigh babies in Pounds (lbs).
 Personally, I cannot wait for the day that we finally ditch the archaic imperial units and finally embrace the simplicity of a fully metric world.
-Though, while the USA is wholeheartedly embracing imperial units, I suspect that time won’t come any time soon.
+Though I don’t see that happening any time soon.

 Instead, we must be bi-lingual with our measurements.
-So with that in mind, here are some helpful conversions to remember!
+So with that in mind, here are some helpful conversions.

 1 foot = 12 inches

 1 metre = 100 centimetres = 1000 millimetres

 We do our very best to keep things simple.
 That said, it isn’t always easy in the wacky world of lumber dimensions.

 With each project, we try to find the best solution.
 Sometimes that is working in imperial, other times metric, but most of the time we provide both.
 The only thing we ask, is that you don’t use both.
 Pick a unit at the start of the project and stick with it.